Pterify/FlexaCP/README.md

 }
 ```

-4. Create SSL certificates for your target domain and set up the NGINX reverse proxy
+#### Create SSL certificates for your target domain and set up the NGINX reverse proxy

-## NGINX Reverse Proxy

 Here's a proxy config that we recommend, however you are free to change it: